About the John J. Burns Library

 Photos of some of the stained-glass windows in the Bapst building are available on this Boston College Flickr set.
 Virginia Chieffo Raguin's book, titled Transforming Light: The Stained-Glass Windows of Boston College, is another useful reference for anyone interested in stained-glass windows at Boston College.
 This book's table of contents, some images and selected passages are available here.

-The PDF below is an excerpt from the 1952 booklet about the Bapst Library building, The Library.
+The PDF above is an excerpt from the 1952 booklet about the Bapst Library building, The Library.
 This booklet contains information about and maps of the stained-glass windows found throughout the Bapst building.
 In a few cases, room names have changed.

 If you have further questions, please contact the Burns Library at 617-552-4861 or email@example.com.